BMTimbrell/jammming/README.md

 ## About

 Jammming is a web app made with React.
 It uses the Spotify API to search for songs on Spotify and add them to a custom playlist.
-Its main feature is the ability save playlists to a user's Spotify account.
+Its main feature is the ability to save playlists to a user's Spotify account.

 ## How to run